 I would absolutely recommend getting Low-E treated glass to help with heat transfer through the window.
 It also protects from UV, so at the very least, it’s not fading your carpet or your floor.

-You also want to get double pane, argon-gas-filled windows, because it’s much better at not transferring energy through the window.
+You also want to get double paned windows filled with argon-gas, because it’s much better at not transferring energy through the window panes.

 I personally like vinyl windows as opposed to wood.
 Because with the vinyl window, you’re not worried about it rotting.
 But with the wood window, if you don’t maintain regular upkeep and make sure the sill and the outside are painted every year or two, it could start rotting—and there again, you have water getting in.

 I like the vinyl, knowing that it’s going to be longer than your lifetime before that breaks down.
 The old aluminum windows transfer heat too easily, too.
 The sashes are made out of metal, and the energy is transferring right through there.
 You know, there’s a reason they make pots and pans out of metal—it’s a great conductor of energy.

 Is there anything homeowners can do on their own to make sure their windows stay in good shape?